Hello Planning Mashers!

 There is nothing better than enjoying a hot cup of tea and a piece of the hot pie, or maybe some mild and freshly baked cookies.

-While the snow is falling outside but you stay in being so cozy and warm.
+While the snow is falling outside but you stay in is so cozy and warm.

 Winter is a holiday season not only in western countries but in Asia as well, with a huge celebration of the Chinese New Year.